 Customer Privacy Notice

-Anchor Hanover is registered with the Information Commissioner's Office (ICO) and our registration number is Z7000835.
+Anchor is registered with the Information Commissioner's Office (ICO) and our registration number is Z7000835.

 Who does this privacy notice apply to?

-This notice applies to those applying for a place at an Anchor Hanover premises, homeowners and other Anchor Hanover service users.
+This notice applies to those applying for a place at an Anchor premises, homeowners, tenants and other Anchor service users.

 What is personal information?